GPC Covid19 – July 2020

-Welcome or hello again to another of our regular updates aimed at helping you through these strange and challenging times.
-We are here to help you navigate this new world, keep everyone as healthy as possible and keep you up to date with what is happening in the practice and beyond.
+Welcome or hello again to another of our regular updates.
+We are here to help you navigate the frequently changing landscape of the Covid19 pandemic, a few tips to keep everyone as healthy as possible and to keep you up to date with what is happening in the practice and beyond.

-Regularly updated information about where to be assessed and tested can be easily accessed via the following link: https://sydneynorthhealthnetwork.org.au/news/coronavirusinformation/
+Regularly updated Information about where to be assessed and tested can be easily accessed via the following link:

 Accurate advice for lots of information including access to testing is still best accessed through other trusted websites: